News back to top

 Karl Brauner back to top

-Karl Brauner is a lawyer by profession, with university degrees from Germany and the United Kingdom (Cambridge).
-After working as Assistant Professor at the University of Bielefeld and practising law in North-Rhine Westphalia, he started his ministerial career in the legal department of the Federal Ministry of Economics in Bonn in 1983.
+He is a lawyer by profession, with degrees from Germany and the United Kingdom (Cambridge).
+He started his career in the legal department of the Federal Ministry of Economics in Bonn in 1983.
 In 1986-87, he worked at the German Mission to the United Nations in New York.
-Further postings abroad were in Greece and Australia.
+Further postings abroad were in Athens and Sydney.

 David Shark back to top